The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Closed stably parallelizable manifolds with a nontrivial Arf--Kervaire invariant

-A connected sum of two third type manifolds is diffeomorphic to the standard sum of some number of first and second type manifolds.
-The dimension $\dim(H_{2l+1}(N^n;\Z/2))$ is always even and equals $2p$, where $p$ is the number of summands of second and third type.
-Following the theorem of Hill, Hopkins and Ravenel, third type manifold can be constructed only for $\ell = 5,6$ and eventually $7$ (see [H-H-R]).
+Suppose that $n=2^{\ell}-2=4l+2$ and that $N^n$ is $2l$--connected.
+Then $N^n$ is diffeomorphic to the connected sum of manifolds of the following three types (see (Kreck, 2000) for the proof and further references): \begin{itemize} \item closed manifold $\Sigma^n$, homotopically equivalent to the standard $n$--dimensional sphere; \item product of two standard spheres $S^{2l+1} \times S^{2l+1}$; \item standard Arf-Kervaire manifold (constructed later). \end{itemize} A connected sum of two third type manifolds is diffeomorphic to the standard sum of some number of first and second type manifolds.
+The dimension $\dim(H_{2l+1}(N^n;\Z/2))$ is always even and equals to $2p$, where $p$ is the number of the summands of second and third type.
+Following the statement of the Hill, Hopkins and Ravenel Theorem, third type manifold can be constructed only for $\ell = 5,6$ and eventually $7$ (see Hill {\it et al.,} 2016).
+In (Akhmetiev, 2022; p.3), the statement above is proved, except for possibly finite number of exceptional cases (there is an error in the proof of Proposition 2: the mapping of regular cobordism classes on p.34 is not a homomorphism).

-\begin{definition} A $2l$--connected manifold $N^n$, $n=4l+2$ is said to have nontrivial Arf--Kervaire invariant if $n=2^{\ell}-2$, $\ell =5,6$ or $7$, and $N^n$ is diffeomorphic to the connected sum of one third type manifold and of some number of first and second type manifolds. \end{definition}
+\begin{definition} A $2l$--connected manifold $N^n$, $n=4l+2,$ is said to have a nontrivial Arf--Kervaire invariant if $n=2^{\ell}-2$, $\ell =5,6$ or $7$, and $N^n$ is diffeomorphic to the connected sum of a third type manifold and some number of first and second type manifolds. \end{definition}